Elegua: Who is it? How to take care of it, history and more

 • A guano or straw hat.

-• A decorated maraca with their colors.
+• A maraca decorated with its colors.

 • A squiggle or baton of power, made from a guava tree stick.